 I just LOVE how cute these fall decorations look in my classroom.
 They are a great seasonal decoration that I can keep up until Thanksgiving!

 Free Apple Craft Template

 If you want to make this adorable apple craft with your own students, I have made it easy for you with a free apple template!
 Print the template, trace it onto cardstock or cardboard, and use it to trace perfect apple frames for your classroom!
 You can print the stem and leaves included in the template directly onto construction paper or cardstock for the project as well.
-Click the image below to download your free Apple Craft Template!
+Enter your email address below to get your free Apple Craft Template!

 More Stained Glass Window Decorations

 Want to see more festive window decoration ideas?
 Click any of the links below for some fun projects that the children in your life will love to create!